badcafe/jsonizer/docs/USER_GUIDE.md

 * For an app of your own, since nothing is designed to be exposed to others, a relative name such as `myApp` is enough.

 * Jsonizer's own namespace is `npm:@badcafe/jsonizer` and **must not** be used for other material than those available in this library.
+* Errors have also their own namespace which is `error` and will be used automatically for any custom error that has no user defined namespace.
+It **must not** be used for classes that don't inherit `Error`.

 ### Jsonizer namespaces